Zeeland

 Why Visit?

-Zeeland is the record holder of most hours of sun every year in the Netherlands.
+Zeeland is the record holder of the most hours of sun every year in the Netherlands.
 Sixty kilometres of Northsea beaches make the area a trendy holiday destination for German and Dutch tourists during the summer season.
-Zeeland is known for nature, culture and numerous water sports possibilities.
-Zeeland has kitesurfing spots suitable for every wind direction, the most popular ones are Vrouwenpolder (with a lagoon at high tide) and Brouwersdam.
+Zeeland is known for nature, culture, and numerous water sports possibilities.
+Zeeland has kitesurfing spots suitable for every wind direction.
+The most popular ones are Vrouwenpolder (with a lagoon at high tide) and Brouwersdam.

 Wind and Weather

-The average water temperature in summer season (June to August) is around 18 degrees Celsius.
-Most kitesurfing schools open in April and close end of October due to the temperature.
+The average water temperature in the summer season (June to August) is around 18 degrees Celsius.
+Most kitesurfing schools open in April and close at the end of October due to the temperature.
 Zeeland isn’t known for thermic winds or wind systems continually blowing in the same direction.
-The North Sea spots usually have steady non-gusty winds because there are no obstacles; the wind comes right from the sea.
+The North Sea spots usually have steady, non-gusty winds because there are no obstacles; the wind comes right from the sea.
 It’s recommended to stay for at least one week to make sure you find enough windy days during your stay.
-In spring you will see mostly wind from northwest directions which usually will stay for a couple of days and in autumn the wind can get stormy when the wind direction turns southwest.
+In spring, you will see mostly wind from northwest directions, which usually will stay for a couple of days, and in autumn, the wind can get stormy when the wind direction turns southwest.

 Getting Around

 Kitesurfing spots like Vrouwenpolder and Brouwersdam are easy to reach by bus.
-Most of the spots are not accessible by public transport.
-It is recommended to get around by car because some spots like Neeltje Jans and Domburg can only be reached by car.
+However, most spots are not accessible by public transport.
+It is recommended to get around by car because some spots, like Neeltje Jans and Domburg, can only be reached by car.

 Food and Drink

 Zeeland is known for mussels, lobsters, and fish; most restaurants offer a ‘catch of the day’.
-The prices are not much different in comparison to the rest of Europe.
+The prices are not much different from those of the rest of Europe.
 The water out of the tap in The Netherlands is drinkable and very high quality.
-Zeeland has several good restaurants right at the beach, some with watersports centres included.
+Zeeland has several good restaurants at the beach, some with watersports centres.

 Nightlife

-Zeeland is not known for the fantastic nightlife, but you can find some clubs in Goes, Middelburg, and Renesse.
-Domburg is known as the place to go out for dinner with a wide variety of restaurants and is the only touristic place which is popular all year round.
-Zeeland is not the place if you want to go for a party holiday and more known as a relaxed family holiday destination.
+Zeeland is not known for its fantastic nightlife, but you can find some clubs in Goes, Middelburg, and Renesse.
+Domburg is known as the place to go out for dinner with a wide variety of restaurants and is the only touristic place that is popular all year round.
+Zeeland is not the place to go for a party holiday and is more known as a relaxed family holiday destination.

 No Wind?

 Besides a chill day on one of the many beaches, Zeeland has a lot to offer.
-At Veerse Meer you can find a cable park for wakeboard and water-ski enthusiasts, or you can go Stand up paddling.
-The towns Venere and Domburg are worth a visit.
-You will find historic buildings like churches, museums, and other cultural activities.
+At Veerse Meer, you can find a cable park for wakeboard and waterski enthusiasts, or you can go stand-up paddling.
+The towns of Venere and Domburg are worth a visit.
+Historic buildings like churches, museums, and other cultural activities will be found.
 Goes and Middelburg are the right places if you want to go shopping.

 Internet

-Fast and free wifi at most of the accommodations.
+Fast and free Wi-Fi is available at most of the accommodations.
 Some beaches have free open wifi spots.

 Accommodation

-If you want to stay ON the kitesurfing spot the best location to go is Vrouwenpolder.
+If you want to stay at the kitesurfing spot, the best location is Vrouwenpolder.
 You can stay in a beach house right at the spot and launch your kite in front of your terrace (www.breezandbeachhouses.nl).
 There are a lot of camping places, camper parks, and hotels.
 Most of the families visiting Zeeland rent an apartment or a house.
-Make sure you book in advance as it can be challenging to find accommodation on weekends in spring and in July and August.
+Book in advance, as finding accommodation on weekends in spring, July, and August can be challenging.

 Related